 Salt of the earth refers to the basic character of the Christian life.
 However, salt when exposed to worldly elements loses its potential for good.
-Has Christianity lost its effectiveness because of worldliness, in many Western nations, becoming more of an influence in the life of a believer?
+Has Christianity lost its effectiveness because of worldliness becoming more of an influence in the life of a believer?

-Jesus said: You are the salt of the earth: but if salt has lost it savour by what shall it be salted?
+You are the salt of the earth: but if salt has lost it savour by what shall it be salted?
 It is thenceforth good for nothing, but to be cast out, and to be trodden under the foot of men (Matthew 5:13).
+(Comment)

-A dictionary also identified salt as that which preserves from corruption; which purifies.
-The church, in many Western nations, is loosing sight of such terms as sanctification (being set aside from the world), holiness, and righteousness, through allowing itself to be entertained by worldly elements.
+A dictionary identified salt as that which preserves from corruption and purifies.
+The church, in many cases, is loosing sight of such terms as sanctification (being set aside from the world), holiness, and righteousness, by allowing itself to be entertained by worldly elements.

-The believer is the condition (as salt) to meet the world's needs and he has a mission (as light) to the world.
+The believer is as salt to meet the world's needs and has a mission as light to the world.
 The believer's light is to clearly shine forth into the darkness of human depravity.
 Darkness is the absence of light; and darkness alone cannot dispel the light, but the smallest light can dispel the greatest darkness.

 Jude, the servant of Jesus Christ, wrote: To them that are sanctified (or set apart) by God, the Father and preserved in Jesus Christ, it is needful for me to write to you, and exhort you that you should earnestly contend for the faith (Jude 1:1-3).

-Jude seen the Christian faith as definite, unchanging, and unchangeable.
-He also noted that certain men had crept in unnoticed, who were long ago marked out for condemnation, ungodly men turning the grace of God into lasciviousness (or toward immorality) (Jude 1:4).
+Jude seen the Christian faith as unchangeable.
+He also noted that certain men had crept in unnoticed, who were long ago marked out for condemnation, ungodly men turning the grace of God into lasciviousness (or immorality) (Jude 1:4).

-He also revealed that Sodom and Gomorrah, and the cities round about them in like manner, giving themselves over to fornication (or sexual immorality), and going after strange flesh, were set forth for an example, suffering the punishment of eternal fire (Jude 1:7).
+He also revealed that Sodom and Gomorrah, and the cities round about them in like manner, giving themselves over to fornication (or sexual immorality), going after strange flesh (homosexuality), were set forth for an example, suffering the punishment of eternal fire (Jude 1:7).

 James, a servant of God and of the Lord Jesus Christ asked: Does a fountain send forth at the same place sweet water and bitter?
 Can the fig tree, bear olive berries?
 Either a vine, figs?
 So can no fountain both yield salt water and fresh (James 3:11-12).